lambdaterms-forks/purescript-style-guide/README.md

 # PureScript style guide

+## WIP

+Let's try to use natefaubion's coding style from libraries like [`purescript-variant`](https://github.com/natefaubion/purescript-variant) or [`purescript-run`](https://github.com/natefaubion/purescript-run) as a reference pint and update this coding style accordingly.

+# Preface

 This is a style guide for the language PureScript based on conventions used in its core libraries.
 A style guide is a set of conventions about how to write code for a project.
 It is easier to read a project's source code when it all has